rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    >>> corr = g.computeOrdinalCorrelation(rfdg)
    >>> g.showCorrelation(corr)
     Correlation indexes:
-     Crisp ordinal correlation  : +0.852
+     Crisp ordinal correlation  : +0.847
-     Epistemic determination    :  0.163
+     Epistemic determination    :  0.157
-     Bipolar-valued equivalence : +0.139
+     Bipolar-valued equivalence : +0.133

-To appreciate now the actual ranking performances of the *Copeland*, the *NetFlows* or the *Bachet* rule with the given outranking relation, it is useful to consider *Kemeny*'s and *Slater*'s **optimal fitting** ranking rules.
+To appreciate now the actual ranking performances of the *Copeland*, the *NetFlows* or both  *Bachet* rules with the given outranking relation, it is useful to consider *Kemeny*'s and *Slater*'s **optimal fitting** ranking rules.

 Optimal *Kemeny* rankings
 `````````````````````````